radixdlt/radixdlt-scrypto/.github/pull_request_template.md

 section can be deleted.
 ```

-### For Dapp Developers
+### For dApp Developers
 ```
 INSTRUCTIONS:
-Migration recommendations for a Dapp developer to update their Dapp/integrations due to to the change/s in this PR.
+Migration recommendations for a dApp developer to update their dApp/integrations due to to the change/s in this PR.

 These will be aggregated by the Developer Ecosystem team and included in the next Scrypto migration guide